pangenome/odgi/docs/rst/tutorial.rst

 Loading in Pre-Existing Data
 ============================

 Provided that data has been serialized in ODGI format, it is possible to read it directly from a file.
-Download :download:`this file <../exdata/cactus-brca2.odgi>` and load it into python with:
+Download a `*.odgi file` and load it into python with:

 .. code-block:: python